Science and STEAM

 Science curriculum

 Science provides students with an understanding of important science concepts and processes, ways to develop scientific knowledge, and an appreciation of the contribution and application of science to our society and lives.
-The science curriculum begins with the basics of science and then develops on that understanding in accordance with each student’s growth and abilities.
+The science curriculum begins with the basics of science and then builds on that understanding in accordance with each student’s growth and abilities.

 General capabilities